EPT001/Battleships/README.md

 Board: Manages the game board, including the placement of battleships and tracking hits.
 Player: Represents a player with a name, score, and ability to take turns and make guesses.
 Square: Represents a cell on the game board, storing information about its state and any associated battleship.

+Winning the Game:

+The game ends when all battleships of either player are sunk.
+The player who sinks all opponent's battleships first wins.